If you’re ready to have a video sales funnel that actually works for your brand, you need the right marketing videos.

 Look at this example of an educational video:

 As you can see, educational videos can be very interesting, and fun!
 This is an animated marketing video, which turns an educational topic into something fun to watch.

 Even though branded videos are not exactly educational, they are fantastic to attract visibility to your brand and product.
-They work great for this stage, because attracting visibility is another goal in your awareness stage.
+They work great as top-of-the-funnel videos because attracting visibility is another goal in your awareness stage.
 As its name says, this is the moment to raise awareness.

 This one is the middle stage in the funnel, which is the moment when your prospects are actually committed to solving their problems.
 (The problems they identified during the first stage!)

-During the consideration stage, you should aim to convert your visitors into leads, and inform them about your product and why it’s the best option for them.
+During the consideration stage, you should create marketing videos that aim to convert your visitors into leads, and inform them about your product and why it’s the best option for them.

-Of course, you want your prospects to choose your product over the competition’s.
-But this has to be an informed and well thought out decision.
+Of course, you want your prospects to choose your product over the competition.
+But this has to be an informed and well-thought-out decision.

 Explainer videos are great for showing difficult concepts in a simple way.
 There are many types of explainer videos, like whiteboard animation, cartoon, motion, etc., so you can choose the one that fits your brand best.

 Let me show you an example for this, a whiteboard animation video:

 The third and final part of the funnel is the decision stage, because, as its name says, your prospects will be making a purchase decision.